ficocelliguy/fs/README.md

 Install with `npm i -D https://github.com/ficocelliguy/stale-check`

-Check for the most common out-of-maintenance or stale frameworks with `npx stale-check`

-To check all of your projects' immediate dependencies for any that have not been updated in years, use `npx stale-check -a`
+To check all of your projects' immediate dependencies for any that have not been updated in years, use `npx stale-check`

+Check for the most common out-of-maintenance or stale frameworks with `npx stale-check --quick` or `-q`

-To check dependencies recursively, use `npx stale-check -r`
+To check dependencies recursively, use `npx stale-check -a` or `--all`.
+This may take some time.

-Note that using both flags `-a -r` may take some time to run.